-Ben Howell Davis and the Story of Long Cove
+Ben Howell Davis and His History with Long Cove

 28 Sep 2021

-On a rugged shoreline tucked into Port Medway is one of the Nature Trust’s early conservation successes: a 200-acre hidden gem called Long Cove.
+On a rugged shoreline tucked into Port Medway is one of the Nature Trust’s early conservation successes: a 155-acre hidden gem called Long Cove.
 And one of our longest-serving Property Guardians, Ben Howell Davis, has been working to keep it in its natural condition since the late 1980s, when he moved into a rustic cabin on the adjacent property.
-After 14 years of official stewardship, he is passing the torch to the new owner of that property.
-The Nature Trust is grateful for his many years of dedicated service to protect nature, and delighted to have the chance to tell the story of Long Cove.
+After 14 years of official stewardship, he is passing the torch to the new owner of his property.
+The Nature Trust is grateful for his many years of dedicated service protecting nature, and delighted to have the chance to tell the story of his efforts at Long Cove.

 Ben Howell Davis first came to Nova Scotia in 1981, on a summer holiday from his teaching role at the Atlanta College of Art.
 The destination was chosen almost on a whim: “My girlfriend at the time and I had travelled a lot and we wanted to go someplace we’d never been,” Ben remembers, “and we met a guy on the beach in Florida from Nova Scotia so we said, That’s where we’re going!”
 The only contact they had was a phone number of someone their beach acquaintance told them to look up, which turned out to be the phone number of somebody else.
 Nonetheless, they camped in that person’s driveway the night they arrived and told her that they wanted to rent a house for the summer.
 “She told us, ‘I have a house in Port Medway, and you’re welcome to stay in the house for the summer and help me renovate it.’”